Romanoff22/bd-tea-market-analysis/README.md

 Finlay has only 2 of 6 SKUs in stock (33%), and Fresh has 1 of 3 (33%).
 By contrast, KK maintains 79% availability and Ispahani 83%.

 ### 4. Ispahani dominates on social reach
-Ispahani has 1.1M Facebook followers, more than 5× Kazi & Kazi's 200K despite superior product quality and certification credentials.
+Ispahani has 1.1M Facebook followers, more than 5× Kazi & Kazi's 200K.
 This represents a significant domestic digital gap for the premium segment.

 ---